ddhartma/Face-Generation-with-DCGANs/README.md

 - The dataset images are 64x64x3 NumPy images.
 In the get_dataloader function I resized the images down to 32x32x3.
 This is the image size for the Discriminator input and the size of the Generator output.
 This resolution of the generated images is noisy.
 If one would keep width=64 and height=64 the images could resemble more the original ones.
 However, this would also increase the training duration.

 - Regarding the optimizer strategy: For the Discriminator as well as for the Generator the same type of optimizer (Adam) was chosen with a learning rate down to 0.0001.
-A combination of different optimizer like SGD for the Discriminator and ADAM for the Generator as proposed by [Soumith](https://github.com/soumith/ganhacks) has not been tested yet.
+A combination of different optimizer like SGD for the Discriminator and Adam for the Generator as proposed by [Soumith](https://github.com/soumith/ganhacks) has not been tested yet.

 ## Acknowledgments